The Barbini Engines

 Chinn’s description of the engine’s structural layout followed that of his earlier commentary on the 1 cc B.38 very closely.
 In performance terms, Chinn stated that the B.40 was “pleasant to handle, and well up to the performance expected of an engine of this type”.
 Starting was characterized as “easy” and the engine was reported as running “consistently at all times”.
 The perfect fit of the contra-piston came in for particular praise for its contribution to the engine’s excellent handling characteristics.

 Although no actual power curves were included in this supplementary test, Chinn reported a peak output of 0.23 BHP @ 12,500 rpm.
 This was actually a very respectable performance for a plain bearing 2.5 cc diesel weighing only 4.3 ounces in the context of the 1956 market.
 Coupled with the very high quality of the engine’s construction, Chinn’s report constituted a ringing endorsement of the efforts of Giovanni Barbini to produce a product of real quality and utility.
+Although I've never run a full test on my own example of this model, my experiences on the test bench bear out Chinn's assessment completely.

 The Glow-Plug Era Arrives